Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Planning for Live Calendars

-1. Gather interested constituencies to arrive at a list of calendars,
+1. Gather interested parties to arrive at a list of calendars

-2. Decide the order in which you will build these critical calendars,
+2. Decide the order to build them in

-5. Plan for the longer term, when you will likely be building departmental and committee calendars.
+5. Plan for longer-term departmental and committee calendars

 Keep in mind that your initial calendar will be the most time-consuming calendar – you are having to learn how to effectively search for and publish events as calendar feeds, select and build calendars, and style those calendars so that they look like part of the campus website.
 Many of the decisions you make on this initial calendar will save time as you build future calendars.